-Peaceful, silent prayer outside an abortion clinic will work for GRADES 9-11.
+Peaceful, silent prayer outside an abortion clinic will work for GRADES 9-10 and 1st semester Juniors.
 Please avoid bringing signs that may have offensive pictures or content.
 Juniors can serve in this way for the first semester, but not the second.

 St. Patrick's Refugee Outreach

 This takes place at St. Patrick's Catholic Church, and ALL GRADE LEVELS can find work that qualifies for Christian Service hours.

 Volunteer schedules are flexible, based on your needs and the staffing needs of the organization.